Empirical evidence for the proposition that production based on exchange value has collapsed

 The above two charts, like those of the median home price (charts 5a-b) presents us with a familiar upward slope in the average hourly earnings of a worker from 1970 to 1999.
 Wages, denominated in dollars, likewise appreciated year over year.
 The situation is completely different in the second chart.
 In that chart, the average daily wage, denominated either in units of gold or silver, plunges dramatically from 1970 (gold) and 1971 (silver) until it bottoms out in 1979 (gold) and 1980 (silver).
 As in the case of median home prices, it then begins to climb until 1999.

 While the two money commodities disagree on when the value of the average daily wage began, they leave no doubt that a dramatic collapse of wages occurred in the 1970s.
 The collapse of the value of labor power occurred despite steadily rising dollar currency prices.
-The inflation of the of wages from 1970 to 1980, denominated in dollars, bore absolutely no relation to the actual exchange values of wages, expressed either in physical units of gold or silver.
+The inflation of wages from 1970 to 1980, denominated in dollars, bore absolutely no relation to the actual exchange values of wages, expressed either in physical units of gold or silver.

 I think these three examples should raise a question about whether prices of commodities today bear any relation to the socially necessary labor time required for their production.
 If a more complete study of the prices of commodities indicate that prices are no longer determined by sociallly necessary labor time, this likely confirms Marx’s prediction regarding the collapse of production based on exchange value.